liyunqianggyn/Less-bits-is-more/README.md

 	</tbody>
 </table>

-## Architectures
+## Architectures and Datasets

 ```
 Less bits is more in Pytorch
 ├── archs
 │   ├── cifar10
 │   │   ├── AlexNet.py